-Hastings has incorporated risk management into its decision making and business planning processes so that risks are identified, analysed, ranked and appropriate risk controls and risk management plans are put into place to manage and reduce the identified risks, with all identified risks entered into a Risk Register.
+The Company has incorporated risk management into its decision making and business planning processes to ensure risks are identified, analysed, ranked and appropriate risk controls and risk management plans are put into place to manage and reduce the identified risks, with all identified risks entered into a Corporate Risk Register.

-The risk identification and management system, including the Risk Register, is reviewed annually by senior management and the board and policies and practices upgraded where issues are identified that require attention.
-Reviews of specific items are undertaken by senior management where issues are identified and immediate action is required.
+The risk identification and management system, including the operation and maintenance of a Corporate Risk Register, is reviewed annually by senior management and the Board and policies and practices upgraded where issues are identified that require attention.
+Reviews of specific items are undertaken by senior management where issues are identified and immediate action required.

-Risk is a standing item on the agenda of board meetings, for reporting against identified material business risks.
+Risk is a standing item on the agenda of Board meetings for reporting against identified material business risks.

-- 7.2 The board or a committee of the board should: - (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and - (b) disclose in relation to each reporting period, whether such a review has taken place.
+7.2 The board or a committee of the board should:

+- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and - (b) disclose in relation to each reporting period, whether such a review has taken place.

-Hastings risk policy and risk register is reviewed by the Board of Directors annually to coincide with the preparation and lodgement of the Company's Annual Report.
-A review was undertaken in the financial year ending 30 June 2021.
+Hastings Risk Management Policy and Corporate Risk Register is reviewed by the Board annually to coincide with the preparation and lodgement of the Company's Annual Report.
+A review was undertaken in the financial year ending 30 June 2022.